puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/workload-resources/job-v1.md

   ManagedBy field indicates the controller that manages a Job.
 The k8s Job controller reconciles jobs which don't have this field at all or the field value is the reserved string `kubernetes.io/job-controller`, but skips reconciling Jobs with a custom value for this field.
 The value must be a valid domain-prefixed path (e.g. acme.io/foo) - all characters before the first "/" must be a valid subdomain as defined by RFC 1123.
 All characters trailing the first "/" must be valid HTTP Path characters as defined by RFC 3986.
 The value cannot exceed 63 characters.
 This field is immutable.

   This field is alpha-level.
-The job controller accepts setting the field when the feature gate JobManagedBy is enabled (disabled by default).
+The job controller accepts setting the field when the feature gate JobManagedBy is enabled (turned off by default).

 - **maxFailedIndexes** (int32)